aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-binary-image-using-fixed-threshold/_index.md

 ---
-title: Adjust Threshold onenote: Save OneNote to Binary Image
+title: 'Adjust Threshold onenote: Save OneNote to Binary Image'
 linktitle: Save to Binary Image Using Fixed Threshold in OneNote
 second_title: Aspose.Note Java API
 description: Learn how to adjust threshold onenote to convert OneNote to PNG using Aspose.Note Java, creating black white onenote images with image binarization.